samuelgoto/proposal-optional-types/README.md

 # Type Taxonomy

-We could really use some help with the art of sequencing and MVP-ing here (please see section on "open design questions"), but here is our current model for what could form a solid/strong foundation to be built upon.
+We could really use some help with the art of sequencing and MVP-ing here [***](FAQ.md#what-comes-next), but here is our current model for what could form a solid/strong foundation to be built upon.

 * The **Any** type: represents any javascript value
 * **Primitive types**: number, boolean, string and symbol